celestiaorg/celestia-app/docs/architecture/adr-019-inflation-rate.md

 |19 | 1.50 |
 |20 | 1.50 |

+## Decision

+The decision is already made and the ADR is accepted.
+We are waiting for a final inspection though.

-## Alternative Approaches
+## Detailed Design

 In order to do so, we need to have a simple mint module.
 So we remove the dynamic inflation rate calculation and simply map the current block height to the respective year and calculate the inflation rate according to that.

 The logic is implemented in the `NextInflationRate` function and is called in the `BeginBlock` of the `mint` module.

 If no custom inflation calculator function is passed to the Minter, the default function calculates the inflation rate that this ADR desires to achieve.

-## Decision

-The decision is already made and the ADR is accepted.
-We are waiting for a final inspection though.

-## Detailed Design

 Since the rates are fixed, we hardcoded them in a set of constants.